 How to become a good listener

 The ability to listen is both one of the main tools of managerial influence, and the most underestimated.
-How can you develop listening skills to improve your interpersonal relationships?
+How can you use it to improve your interpersonal skills?

 “80% of my work depends on my listening to someone,” observed a CEO quoted in Harvard Business Review.
 Listening to customers, other decision makers, employees, suppliers and other stakeholders is indeed the raw material of which management is made.